 12.3 Workers' Compensation.
-Employees receiving Workers' Compensation benefits will be allowed to integrate their sick leave or other paid leave with the payments so they will receive their net salary amount each pay period.
+Employees receiving Workers' Compensation benefits will be allowed to integrate their sick leave or other paid leave with the payments so they will receive their net-gross salary amount each pay period.
 The "net" shall be defined as their salary less state and federal income taxes and FICA at the time of the injury or illness.
+The gross salary paid by the City will be subject to required withholdings.